 - agreements about the potential availability of early retirement

 - one-time or lump sum payments or entitlements that arise directly from the acceptance by the individual of retirement packages

 (Although note that other exemptions or exclusions could potentially apply to such items.)

 Most institutions are likely familiar with The Public Sector Salary Disclosure Act, 1996 which requires most institutions to publish annually the names, positions, salaries and total taxable benefits of employees paid $100,000 or more in the previous calendar year (often referred to as the “Sunshine List”).
 Despite this legislation, it is generally prohibited for an institution to disclose any employee’s income or finances except as specifically authorized by an Act of Ontario or Canada.
 In other words, the existence of the “Sunshine List” does not abolish the privacy protections implemented by FIPPA and MFIPPA.

-That said, both FIPPA and MFIPPA expressly permit the disclosure of the “classification, salary range and benefits, or employment responsibilities” of a current or former officer or employee of the institution, as well as “the financial or other details of a contract for personal services between an individual and an institution”.
+That said, both FIPPA and MFIPPA expressly do permit the disclosure of the “classification, salary range and benefits, or employment responsibilities” of a current or former officer or employee of the institution, as well as “the financial or other details of a contract for personal services between an individual and an institution”, so long as no other mandatory exemption applies.
 See s.21(4) of FIPPA and s.14(4) of MFIPPA for further details on these limitations to the general unjustified invasion of privacy presumption.

 3. The “Labour and Employment” Exclusions: FIPPA s.65(6 & 7) / MFIPPA s.52(3 & 4)